import logging

 if program.execution_model == ExecutionModel.DIRECT:

-fstr = 'exec {command} {args}'
+fstr = "exec {command} {args}"

 elif program.execution_model == ExecutionModel.OPENMPI: